Skip to content

 Can an AI chatbot work via WhatsApp?

 Yes, and for many Dutch SMBs WhatsApp is now the primary customer channel.
-We connect the AI chatbot to WhatsApp Business via the official WhatsApp Business API or via 360dialog (a European alternative).
+The AI chatbot is connected to WhatsApp Business via the official WhatsApp Business API or via 360dialog (a European alternative).
 The bot answers first-line questions directly in the same thread, escalates to a human when uncertain, and logs everything to your helpdesk.
 For tourism, e-commerce, real estate and local services this is often the highest-yielding channel: customers already use WhatsApp, so you do not push them to another channel.
 AI Act transparency is handled via a short disclosure at the start of the conversation.

 What is the best AI chatbot for SMB?

 There is no "best" AI chatbot in absolute terms, only the best choice per situation.
-For Dutch SMBs focused on customer service we look at: does the bot speak good Dutch, can it do RAG on your knowledge base, does it run EU-only for GDPR, does it integrate with your helpdesk and WhatsApp, and can it be configured for AI Act compliance.
-We do not work with off-the-shelf SaaS chatbots, we build on mainstream LLMs (Claude, GPT, Gemini, or an open model like Llama if sensitivity is high) with our own RAG layer on a vector database (Weaviate, PGVector, Pinecone).
+For Dutch SMBs focused on customer service the criteria are: does the bot speak good Dutch, can it do RAG on your knowledge base, does it run EU-only for GDPR, does it integrate with your helpdesk and WhatsApp, and can it be configured for AI Act compliance.
+DataDream does not work with off-the-shelf SaaS chatbots, but builds on mainstream LLMs (Claude, GPT, Gemini, or an open model like Llama if sensitivity is high) with a proprietary RAG layer on a vector database (Weaviate, PGVector, Pinecone).
 That way you keep control over quality, cost and data, and you are not locked into a per-conversation pricing model.

 What does an AI chatbot cost?

-It depends on where the bot lives (website only, or also WhatsApp, email and voice), how much knowledge-base content there is, which systems we integrate with (Zendesk, Intercom, HubSpot, your own CRM), and how strict compliance requirements are (standard cloud or on-premise).
-A defined first chatbot for one clear question category is often operational in two to four weeks.
-A wider rollout across multiple channels scales accordingly.
-We do not publish rates on the site because the right setup varies a lot per situation.
+It depends on where the bot lives (website only, or also WhatsApp, email and voice), how much knowledge-base content there is, which systems are integrated (Zendesk, Intercom, HubSpot, your own CRM), and how strict compliance requirements are (standard cloud or on-premise).
+A defined first chatbot for one clear question category is a smaller project than a wide rollout across multiple channels.
+The right setup depends on your systems and your compliance requirements.
+No rates are published on the site because the right setup varies a lot per situation.
 A short intro call gives you an honest estimate plus advice on whether a simpler solution would do.

 Is an AI chatbot AI Act compliant?

 The AI Act (article 50) requires customers to be informed when they are interacting with an AI system instead of a human.
 This applies to every chatbot, voice bot or automated email reply where the average user would not realise it is AI.
-We arrange this as standard: a brief disclosure at the start of the conversation (for example "Hi, I am the AI assistant for [company], happy to help and I will hand you over to a colleague if you prefer"), visible branding (chatbot icon, naming) and for voice AI a spoken disclosure in the first seconds.
-We also build audit trails: every conversation is recorded so you can later demonstrate what the bot did.
+DataDream arranges this as standard: a brief disclosure at the start of the conversation (for example "Hi, I am the AI assistant for [company], happy to help and I will hand you over to a colleague if you prefer"), visible branding (chatbot icon, naming) and for voice AI a spoken disclosure in the first seconds.
+Audit trails are also built: every conversation is recorded so you can later demonstrate what the bot did.
 For the broader AI Act context see /en/ai-act.

 What if the chatbot does not know something?

 That is exactly where good and bad bots diverge.
 A bad chatbot invents something, repeats itself or loops the customer.
-Our AI chatbots run on RAG: the bot may only answer based on sources you have supplied.
+DataDream's AI chatbots run on RAG: the bot may only answer based on sources you have supplied.
 If the source is unclear or incomplete, the bot says it is not sure and escalates to a human with the full conversation history.
 Your colleague does not have to start over.
-We also log every conversation and review weekly (in the beginning) or monthly where the bot often hesitates.
-We then update the knowledge base accordingly: add a missing article, sharpen an unclear FAQ.
+Every conversation is logged and reviewed weekly (in the beginning) or monthly to find where the bot often hesitates.
+The knowledge base is then updated accordingly: a missing article added, an unclear FAQ sharpened.

 Which languages can the chatbot handle?

-Standard for Dutch SMBs we build in Dutch and English, with optional German and French for companies with cross-border customers (tourism, e-commerce, B2B).
+Standard for Dutch SMBs, builds are in Dutch and English, with optional German and French for companies with cross-border customers (tourism, e-commerce, B2B).
 Modern LLMs are multilingual: the same knowledge base can be queried in all languages without duplicating content per language.
 The bot detects the customer language automatically and replies in the same language.
-For escalations we advise native speakers in the main languages where you expect volume.
+For escalations, native speakers are recommended in the main languages where volume is expected.
 For niche languages an escalation can run via translated text exchange.
 Works well for B2B and e-commerce, for tourism NL/EN/DE/FR is usually enough.

 Is your chatbot a European AI chatbot?

-For clients with strict privacy or GDPR requirements we build EU-only: vector database in Frankfurt or Amsterdam, model calls via an EU endpoint or a locally hosted open model (Llama, Mistral).
+For clients with strict privacy or GDPR requirements the build is EU-only: vector database in Frankfurt or Amsterdam, model calls via an EU endpoint or a locally hosted open model (Llama, Mistral).
 Nothing leaves the EU.
-For less sensitive use cases we work with providers (Anthropic, OpenAI, Google) that contractually guarantee your input is not stored or used for training.
-Per use case we document where data goes and how long it is retained.
-A European AI chatbot is not a marketing claim with us, it is an infrastructure choice you make per project.
+For less sensitive use cases DataDream works with providers (Anthropic, OpenAI, Google) that contractually guarantee your input is not stored or used for training.
+Per use case it is documented where data goes and how long it is retained.
+A European AI chatbot is not a marketing claim, it is an infrastructure choice made per project.
 For the broader privacy context see AI for lawyers or the AI Act.

 Let's get acquainted.